 Co-Director of the Mochlos Archaeological Project

-Dr. Soles is a professor emeritus from the University of North Carolina at Greensboro where he taught for forty years.
+Dr. Soles is a professor emeritus from the University of North Carolina at Greensboro where he taught for forty years, serving as Head of the Department of Classical Studies and Director and Founder of the Interdepartmental Program in Archaeology.
 He is the co-director of the Mochlos Excavation Project, which involves the cleaning and excavation of a number of related sites on the island of Mochlos and its adjacent coastal plain, located just east of the Bay of Mirabello in eastern Crete.
-The project began in the summer of 1989, and the 2012 campaign hopes to complete the excavation of the House of the Lady with the Ivory Pyxis, which was found in the closing days of the 2010 excavation.
-He is the past recipient of several awards, include grants from the National Endowment for the Humanities, the William A. Stern Foundation, and the Samuel H. Kress Foundation.
-He is the author of numerous articles, as well as eight volumes dedicated to the findings at the Mochlos site in the Prepalatial, Neopalatial, and Mycenaean periods.
+The project began in the summer of 1989 and continues to this day.
+He is the past recipient of several awards, include grants from the Institute for Aegean Prehistory, the National Endowment for the Humanities, the National Geographic Society, the White Levy Program for Archaeological Publications, the William A. Stern Foundation, and the Samuel H. Kress Foundation.
+He is the author of numerous articles, as well as six volumes dedicated to the findings at the Mochlos site in the Prepalatial, Neopalatial, and Mycenaean periods.

 Co-Director of the Mochlos Archaeological Project